A Guide To Merchant Navy Uniform (With Photos And Illustrations)

 Engine Department Uniform

-As engine department crew has to spend most of the time in the engine room, they are therefore always in boiler suits, except when they are in the officer’s mess or on the bridge.
-(Though during lunch hours, they can be allowed to have food in boiler suit because of time constraint.)
+As the engine department crew spends most of the time in the engine room, they are always in boiler suits, except when they are in the officer’s mess or on the bridge.
+(However, during lunch hours, they can be allowed to have food in boiler suits because of the time constraint.)

-The formal uniform of engineer officers is same as that of deck officers, however, the epaulettes change according to the rank (Engineer officer epaulettes also have purple colour in between stripes.
-They also have a symbol of propeller whereas those of deck officers have an anchor.)
-The P-Cap is same as that of the deck department.
+The formal uniform of engineer officers is the same as that of deck officers; however, the epaulettes change according to rank.
+(Engineer officer epaulettes also have purple between stripes.
+They also have a propeller symbol, whereas those of deck officers have an anchor.)
+The P-Cap is the same as that of the deck department.

-The engine room ratings also mainly wear boiler suit and safety overall.
+The engine room ratings also mainly wear boiler suits and safety overall.

 ship engine room uniform